CPE Real Estate Studies Instructor Profiles

 John J. Gioioso, CFM, MCR, is Director of FMCNA Building & Corporate Services at Fresenius Medical Care North America in Waltham, MA.
 Previous to Fresenius, he worked for several banking institutions in the downtown Boston area.
 John’s career in the real estate/facilities industry spans several decades.
 John is currently Institutional Liaison for the Boston IFMA Chapter.
 He is the recipient of the 2001 IFMA Boston Distinguished Award and Certificate of Commendation from the City of Revere, MA for his role as an educator to the Facilities Management Field.
 John has been a Certified Facility Manager since 1993, and he was recently awarded a Master of Corporate Real Estate designation from CoreNet Global.
 He has an associate’s degree from North Shore Community College, a bachelor’s degree from Suffolk University, and he earned a master’s degree in Facilities Management from Cambridge College.

 Jonathan Keefe is the Program Director for the Real Estate Studies Program at Boston University.
-He has over 25 years of executive experience managing real estate transactions, construction projects, facility operations and consulting assignments across multiple industries including telecommunications, health care, and technology.
-He is a licensed real estate broker in Massachusetts and has consummated transactions across the United States, EU, and Asia.
-He currently serves on the CoreNet Global Board of Directors in New England and is a frequent speaker at real estate events including the Harvard University M&A Forum in 2008 and the CoreNet Global Eastern Regional Symposium in 2009.
-Jonathan recently led the real estate and facility departments at StorageNetworks (an international data storage company) and Tufts Health Plan (a million+ member New England HMO).
-Prior to those assignments, Jonathan was the regional VP at Diamond Heritage Properties (an East Coast private equity firm) and Director of Development for NYNEX Properties, a real estate development subsidiary.
-Jonathan was a senior managing consultant with Ernst & Young for 8 years and is the founder of Real Value Creation, a commercial real estate consulting firm.
-Jonathan received his undergraduate degree in civil engineering from MIT and his Executive MBA from Boston University and is a LEED™ AP.
+Currently managing director of strategic consulting at Cushman & Wakefield in Boston, Jonathan has over 30 years of executive experience managing real estate transactions, projects, operations, and consulting assignments across multiple industries, including telecommunications, insurance, health care, financial services, manufacturing, and technology.
+He was a real estate consultant at Ernst & Young for several years and led the real estate and facilities departments at StorageNetworks and Tufts Health Plan.
+Prior to those assignments, Keefe was the regional vice president at Diamond Heritage Properties (an East Coast private equity firm) and director of real estate development at a subsidiary of NYNEX (now Verizon).
+A member of the Board of Directors of the CoreNet Global New England chapter and a LEED™ AP and licensed real estate broker, Keefe has overseen transactions throughout the United States, Europe, and Asia.
+Jonathan received his undergraduate degree in civil engineering from MIT and his Executive MBA from Boston University.

 James Martin is a senior manager at Ernst & Young where he provides valuation, due diligence and advisory services to real estate clients.
 With over 12 years of experience, his assignments have included valuations, market and feasibility studies, acquisition due diligence, transaction advisory, asset disposition and REIT mergers and acquisitions.
 His valuation assignments have included individual properties and portfolios consisting of retail, office and industrial properties.
 He is a Certified General Appraiser in Massachusetts.
 James earned a BE in Engineering from Dartmouth College and a BA in Physics from Hobart College, and an MBA from Northeastern University.